leogulus/leogulus.github.io/project.md

 ---
 layout: page
-title: Visualization
+title: Other Projects
-permalink: /visualization/
+permalink: /project/
-category: "visualization"
+category: "project"
+weight : 3
 tagline: "How does a project get to be a year late?
 One day at a time."
 ---